-In the first year, garden volunteers were able to produce over 700 pounds of fresh vegetables.
-In respect for God’s Good Earth, any fruits and vegetables not used by the food pantry and non-human consumables are composted or donated to a local pig farmer, keeping organic matter out of landfills, returning it to the agriculture ecosystem.
+In the first year, garden volunteers produced over 700 pounds of fresh vegetables.
+In respect for God’s Good Earth, any fruits and vegetables not used by the food pantry and non-human consumables are composted or donated to a local pig farmer keeping all organic waste in the agriculture ecosystem.

-In 2016, the McDowell Technical Community College GED, English as a Second Language, Adult Basic Education, and Early College students began volunteering in the St. John’s Community Garden with more than $2000 in total scholarships awarded to students dedicating significant time in the garden.
+2016: The McDowell Technical Community College GED, English as a Second Language, Adult Basic Education, and Early College students began volunteering in the SJCG with more than $2000 in total scholarships awarded to a diverse group students dedicating significant time in the garden.

-The 2019 St. John’s Garden added more flowers that attract bees, native pollinators, and beautiful butterflies.
+2019: A gift in memory of Dean Wall, a dedicated volunteer in the Food Pantry, funded a stipend for our first university student intern from Warren Wilson University.
+St. John’s Garden added more flowers to attract bees, native pollinators, and beautiful butterflies.
 Two full rows of the garden were taken over by zinnias which were used in the church, shared at the McDowell Senior Center and nursing homes in McDowell County.

 2020: Lindy Abrams, organic garden specialist from Banner’s Greenhouse volunteered with SJCG bringing a wealth of knowledge and hard work during the COVID Pandemic.
 Lindy volunteered when finding volunteers were challenging.
 In an effort to control the urban critters in the garden, a 2 foot chicken wire fence was installed.
 Student interns from MTCC began helping with the Historic Marion Tailgate Market to sell cut flowers raising enough funds for garden expenses and stipend for one student intern.